 After the arrest and possible bail, there will be an arraignment.
 An official complaint will be made and DUI charges against you.
 Keep in mind that at this stage, you are being informed of the charges.
 There is no conviction yet, and no evidence has been presented of your guilt.

 You will then have the right to enter a plea.
-You should, by this point, have a Boise, Idaho, DUI defense lawyer to represent you.
+You should, by this point, have the legal services of a DUI defense lawyer to represent you.
 Based on what you say to your lawyer, your DUI lawyer will enter a plea of guilty or not guilty.
 It is generally recommended that you never plead guilty to a DUI charge.
 However, there can be exceptions.
 In any case, your plea should be entered after you have thoroughly discussed everything with your DUI defense attorney.

 While the DUI charges are being made, the Idaho Department of Transportation will also initiate an automatic license suspension.
 At this point, your Boise DUI lawyer will play a key role and will ensure that this aspect is also handled since you have seven days to appeal this license suspension.
 Your DUI attorney will be able to ensure that you retain your license.

 There will be a pretrial where your DUI lawyer and the state’s attorney will try to agree.
 At this point, you may be offered a deal (depending on the circumstances of your case).
 If you accept the deal, the case can be dismissed, or the charges can be amended from a DUI to a lesser charge.

 If there is no deal, then the case will proceed to a jury trial where your drunk driving charges will be tried.